Chrysler Crossfire: SRT-6

 The SRT-6 trim level, available as a coupe and convertible, featured a Mercedes-Benz AMG M112 3.2 L V6 supercharged engine delivering 330 hp and 310 lbft of torque.
 Other SRT-6 model-specific features included suspension and brake modifications, a front fascia air dam, and a fixed rear spoiler.
 The SRT-6 used the same drivetrain, suspension, and braking components as those used on the Mercedes-Benz SLK 32 AMG.
 The standard tires were upgraded to Z-rated Michelin Pilot Sports, sized 225/40R18 on the front and 255/35R19s in the back.
 The SRT-6 cars did not feature the electronic wing that the Base and Standard cars featured.

-For model year 2006, the SRT-6 was special order only.
+For the 2006 model year, the SRT-6 was special order only.